VarchasvH/learning-js/README.md

-# learning-js
+# Learning JavaScript
-This Repository is to document my JavaScript journey.
+This Repository will contain all the files and documents that I used to learn JavaScript.
+This Repository will act like a notebook for quick revisions.